-There are several qualifications that you must meet before you can even apply.
-Applicants have to be between the ages of 21 and 36, be U.S. residents, and have a valid driver's license.
-When applying, you must complete the ATF agent questionnaire, pass the ATF Special Agent Exam, pass the ATF Special Agent applicant assessment test, pass an ATF-Pre-employment Physical Task Test, and complete a field panel review.
+There are several qualifications that an aspiring agent must meet before applying.
+Applicants have to be between the ages of twenty-one and thirty-six, be U.S. residents, and have a valid driver's license.
+They must complete the ATF agent questionnaire, pass the ATF Special Agent Exam, pass the ATF Special Agent applicant assessment test, pass an ATF-Pre-employment Physical Task Test, and complete a field panel review.

-Once you've been hired, you're ready to go into a two-part training program.
-The first part is called the Criminal Investigators Training Program (CITP).
-In CITP, you will learn the methodologies, techniques, and concepts of conducting a criminal investigation.
 Some of what is covered includes handcuffing, driving techniques, operation of firearms, photography, crime scene management, surveillance, and federal court procedures.
-The first part of the training takes about 12 weeks to complete.
-You'd better set a bunch of series recordings on your DVR, because you won’t have much leisure time during that stretch.
-Tell the gang at 30 Rock you’ll see them in the spring.
+All of that takes about twelve weeks to complete.
+Tell the gang at Netflix you'll see them in the spring.

 The second part of training is more intense.
 Agents learn alcohol/tobacco diversion investigations, undercover techniques, physical conditioning, field operations, ammunition identification, interviewing techniques, and close quarter countermeasures.